 It does, however, provide for a brief change of perspective: for a moment, all that matters is not the next step in the asylum procedure, but the next step in the choreography.
 Imagine the mud, the barbed wire, the smiles, the reggaeton and waves of children going ‘I like to move it, move it!’.

 I have had the opportunity of teaching children in different stages of their journeys to safety, while also teaching children in more conventional sports settings.
 It has showed me an important thing: children are strikingly similar in many ways – whether in gyms, in a new country or in no man’s land.
 They all enjoy a safe space to learn and play.
 They are usually curious to learn new things and only laugh at a joke if it is actually funny.
 They grow with good education and health care – if we let them.

 Dance is about sharing a moment together; about meeting in the rhythm of the music.
 It also brings home an important message: children are always more than the labels we use to describe them.
-‘Refugee children’ are first and foremost children, with their own stories and needs.
-Same thing for ‘children with special needs’.
+Whatever their legal status, refugee and migrant children are first and foremost children, with their own stories and needs.
+Same thing for children with special needs.
 The more secure children feel, the more comfortable they feel to participate, express themselves and share their own movements.
 This is not only relevant for children on the move – but for anyone moving.
 Because ultimately, around the world, we could all use a little Despacito from time to time.

 Tips for setting the right atmosphere in children dance workshops: